Shopify/shopify_api_console/README.md

 You’ve now successfully added a customer to your dev store, and sent them an email invitation.

-> Tip:
-> To learn more about making requests from the Shopify API Console, see the [Active Resource README on GitHub](https://github.com/rails/activeresource#protocol).

 ## More complex calls

 ### Get a list of resources using query parameters